eric-pedersen/mixed-effect-gams/paper_outline.md

 **GLS:** _no need for `select = TRUE` here; the `fs` smooths already have penalties on the null space.
 The `m` normally refers to the order of the penalty, but Bayeen et al says "...and `m=1` requests shrinkage to obtain wiggly random effects" (page 4 of Bayeen et al [arXiv](http://arxiv.org/pdf/1601.02043v1.pdf)).
 Also not sure you need `s(x)` here for `fs` smooths, at least that's my reading of Bayeen et al, where they don't include include it always.
 Depends on focus; this model gives a global function of `x` and then difference splines estimated as random effect factor-spline smooths.
 Without `s(x)` you seem to get the same model but you don't see the global smoother.
 This model is easier to work with, but not if you want the global smooth._

+_Also, at what point do we need `method = "REML"` or `method = "ML"` here?
+I tend to default to fitting via one of these rather than GCV these days..._

 Alternate forms, and their effect on performance:

 1. `gam(y ~ s(x, group, bs = "fs"), select = TRUE)`